255MP/mogibot/README.md

 # Contribute

-Feel free to make pull request to make changes/improvements to it.
+Feel free to make a pull request to make changes/improvements to it.

 # Disclaimer